A man and a woman holding pickleball paddles.

 Reading Time: 3 minutes

 Importantly, the lighter design of the ball reduces velocity compared to other racquet sports, especially tennis and squash.
-That means people of all different ages and abilities can enjoy the game together while still enjoying a good workout and improving their reaction time and coordination.
+That means people of all different ages and abilities can enjoy the game together while still enjoying a good workout.

 How do you play pickleball?